cptn-solo/edmarketplace/specs/README.md

   "data": {
     "method": "enlist",
     "payload": {
-      "token": "xxxxxxxx-da8c-48a9-a28f-xxxxxxxxxxxx"  // GUID provided by the backend on 1st connection or any arbitrary unique ID
+      "token": NON_HASHED_TOKEN  // GUID provided by the backend on 1st connection or any arbitrary unique ID }
-    }
   }
 }